Science-PB/Hypothesis-testing/README.md

 express that there is enough evidence to support the claim that material A wore better than material B.

 # Test of Equal or Given Proportions
+Moving forward from t-tests another hypothesis testing option is the test of equal or given proportions.
+This type of test is utilized for when the intent is to test that the probabilities of success in several groups are the same or equal to specific given values (Penn State, n.d.).
+A count of successes and failures as well as a count of trials is used to enable calculations to be run.
+To showcase the use of this type of test, the “bacteria” dataset is used from R package “MASS” to determine if an applied drug treatment had a significant effect on the presence of bacteria compared with the placebo.
+The null hypothesis is written as the combination of drug and drug+ with bacteria present in the dataset is equal to or less than that of the placebo.
+The alternative hypothesis is that the presence of bacteria is greater in those that received drug or drug+ than those that received the placebo.
+Figure 4 showcases the R- code used and the results of running a prop.test.

+From the results in Figure 4, the calculated p-value of 0.98 is significantly larger than the predetermined alpha, or significance value, of 0.05.
+Unlike previous tests run, this results in the determination to not reject the null hypothesis.
+Ultimately what this states is that there is not enough evidence to reject the claim that there is equal or less of a presence of bacteria in those that took the drug or drug+ when compared to those that took the placebo, with a 0.75 to 0.86 sample estimate.
+A confidence interval of -0.22 to 1 provides the difference between the proportions of the drug versus placebo.

+# F-Test

+The final test to be conducted is the f-Test, which is utilized to test variance versus the t-test which tests means (Minitab, 2016).
+The use of a two-tailed f-test examines whether the variances of two populations are either equal to each other or not (Nist Sematech, n.d.).
+For the purposes of demonstrating an f-test, the “cats” dataset will again be utilized.
+Unlike the t-test which tested whether male and female cat samples had the same bodyweight, the f-test will look at the variance in bodyweight in male and female cats.
+Figure 5 provides the R-code utilized and results of a two-tailed f- test.

+The null hypothesis utilized in this scenario reflects that there is no variance between the body weights of cats regardless of gender.
+The alternate hypothesis states that there is a statistically significant difference.
+Utilizing an alpha, or significance, of 0.05 and comparing that against the p-value